 Working alongside other local artists was so interesting and inspiring - Jim Rosavere, Judith Alder and Claire Whistler to name but a few.
 Phoebe Unwin’s painting on at the Towner while I was there was a really excellent reference point.

 I was invited to do a PetchaKucha presentation at the De La Warr Pavilion, Bexhill-on-Sea, to celebrate International Women’s day.
 My presentation was a celebration of the women behind James Joyce’s Ulysses – most notably Nora Barnacle, Harriet Shaw Weaver and Sylvia Beach.

 Winter Bloom was an art and literature event held in Hastings, East Sussex in December 2017.

 It was organised and curated by Lucy who invited two other visual artists to create work in response to texts from Joyce's Ulysses chosen by her.
 Their works were shown together with Lucy's Ulysses and the deep feminine series of drawings and alongside large prints of the Ulysses texts.
 There were also readings and discussions.

-Lucy showcased some new work at open studio events as part of Coastal Currents in 2014 and 2016.
+Lucy showcased some new work from the Embodiment series at open studio events as part of Coastal Currents in 2014 and 2016.
 Coastal Currents is an annual arts festival in East Sussex.

 She showed new prints inspired by the History House series and new charcoal drawings, which are part of the Embodiment series - broadly exploring recurring themes around family life and her artistic practice.